caetanomb/DataAuthority/README.md

 ## Integration tests
  - Database and seed get set up in the boot
- - In case of these tests get red, please execute them once at a time.
+ - In case of these tests get red, please execute one by one.
 Some concurrency problem I think